snowcatman/minecraft-login-assist/README.md

 Take into consideration how examples are normalized.
 Being able to run
 said example without modifying them.
 You need to
 remember all the arguments in order to run the script module.
-This can be annoying if you need to re-run your script and can't hold
-your brain to retain all the arguments needed to run a mineflayer
+This can be annoying if you need to re-run your script and can't hold in your brain to retain all the arguments needed to run a mineflayer
 nodejs module/script.
+Especially if you have alternitive account and passwords you can't possibly memorize.

 1. Usage: Node mineflayer-login-assist.js filename online/offline.
 2. EG: C:\\myfolder>node $\color[gray]{0.3} mineflayer-login-assist.js$  $\color[gray]{0.7} your-node-js_filename.js$ online || offline.